Shih-Yu/Google-Color-Change/README.md

 # Google-Color-Change

-## Learning some basic JavaScipt by designing a mock Google search page where moving the mouse changes the color of the logo.
+-Learning some basic JavaScipt by designing a mock Google search page where moving the mouse changes the color of the logo.